fsl7652/jetracer-obs-avoid/README.md

 This process was inspired and has been adapted from the collsion avoidance classifier from the NVIDIA-AI-IOT JetBot repository

+### Obstacle Avoidance Algorithm

+The obstacle avoidance algorithm was inspired by and adapted from the ZJU-FAST-LAB [Car-like robotic swarm](https://github.com/ZJU-FAST-Lab/Car-like-Robotic-swarm/tree/main) project, the algorithm was simplified for the lower computational power of the JetRacer, specifically by removing dynamic obstacle calculations to reduce computational load.
+As well as this the originally decentralised system was changed to directly command the JetRacer using cmd_vel commands based on calculated trajectories.

 ### Running The Final System

 A python 3 virtual environment is necessary to run this project if you are using ROS Noetic or another version which doesn't support Python 3, a guide is found [here](https://docs.python.org/3/library/venv.html)